Changalang1729/AUTHENTIC-/Website (No Node Modules)/README.md

+You will need to download the Glove Model I cached and put it in the same folder as server.py.
+Instructions for downloading it are in the .md file.
+(There is a Google Drive link).

 To run the website, first run python3 server.py.
 This will activate the restful API that works with the SQLite database and gives infromation to the Vue app.

 After this, open a new terminal and move into the vue-app directory and run npm run serve.
 This will run the Vue app.